-Using arms to paddle and legs to kick, Eku kept his head high and looked around: spotted his mother along the shore, tending to the wounded nesibindi; Shona, Luvu and Nyama called for young people not swimming to help explore beyond the shoreside for anything worth harvesting, making him wonder if it might be worth leaving the water and grabbing his ula-konto to tag along.
+Using arms to paddle and legs to kick, Eku kept his head high and looked around.

+Spotted his mother along the shore, tending to the wounded nesibindi.

+Aunt Shona was nearby, with Luvu and Nyama, calling for anyone not swimming to come explore beyond the shoreside for anything worth harvesting.

-But then he spotted Ingwe amongst a group of Bwana females headed their way and decided to stay.
+Making Eku wonder if it might be worth leaving the water and grabbing his ula-konto to tag along.
+But then he spotted Ingwe amongst a group of Bwana females headed their way.

-Eku and Yathi swam around the base of the waterfall, careful to avoid the sucking pull that came from below.
+Eku and Yathi swam around the base of the waterfall.